fission-codes/drupal-ipfs/README.md

 INTRODUCTION
 ------------

- Provides integration with IPFS via a stream wrapper.
+ Provides integration with IPFS via stream wrappers.

  The recommended usage is to configure file or image fields to use IPFS as the upload destination.
 [Image styles](https://www.drupal.org/docs/user_guide/en/structure-image-styles.html)